ambitious-octopus/MI-EEG-1D-CNN/README.md

 <a href=""><img alt="GitHub issues" src="https://img.shields.io/badge/Python%20Version-3.8.3-blueviolet"></a>
 <a href="https://doi.org/10.1088/1741-2552/ac4430"><img alt="GitHub issues" src="https://badges.aleen42.com/src/python.svg"></a>
 <a href="https://doi.org/10.1088/1741-2552/ac4430"><img alt="GitHub issues" src="https://img.shields.io/badge/DOI-https%3A%2F%2Fdoi.org%2F10.1088%2F1741--2552%2Fac4430-success"></a>

+ <h2 align="center" > Please read here </h2>
+<div> As @zewail-liu pointed out in issue #22, this code contains a bug that strongly impacts the results of the paper.
+Please read the issue, in the fix folder you will find two files that fix the problem, but the results of the paper change drastically.
+The Journal was promptly informed. </div>

 <h2 align="center" > What is this? </h2>
 <div> A new Brain Computer Interface (BCI) approach based on a 10-layer one-dimensional convolution